hms-dbmi/VarPPUD/README.md

 7. Run statistics.py and visualization.py for statistical analysis and visualization of input data and results

 ## Publication
-This code supports the analysis presented in: “VarPPUD: predicting variant pathogenicity in the undiagnosed disease patients”.
+This code supports the analysis presented in: “VarPPUD: Variant pathogenicity predictor developed for undiagnosed genetic disorders”.

 ## License